The Mandalorian and Grogu

-The Mandalorian and Grogu, also known as Star Wars: The Mandalorian and Grogu, is an upcoming American film directed by Jon Favreau and co-written by Favreau and Dave Filoni.
-Produced by Lucasfilm and set to be distributed by Walt Disney Studios Motion Pictures, it is part of the Star Wars franchise and a continuation of the Disney+ television series The Mandalorian (2019–2023).
-The film stars Pedro Pascal as Din Djarin / The Mandalorian, alongside Sigourney Weaver, Jeremy Allen White, and Jonny Coyne.
+Star Wars: The Mandalorian and Grogu (titled The Mandalorian and Grogu on-screen) is a 2026 American science fiction film directed by Jon Favreau, who co-wrote the film with Dave Filoni and Noah Kloor.
+Produced by Lucasfilm and Fairview Entertainment, and distributed by Walt Disney Studios Motion Pictures, it is part of the Star Wars franchise and serves as a continuation of the Disney+ television series The Mandalorian (2019–2023).
+Pedro Pascal stars as Din Djarin / The Mandalorian—who was also portrayed on set by Brendan Wayne and Lateef Crowder—alongside Jeremy Allen White, Jonny Coyne, Martin Scorsese, and Sigourney Weaver with supporting roles done by Stephen McKinley Henderson, Hemky Madera, Shirley Henderson, and Steve Blum.
+In the film, which is set following the fall of the Galactic Empire, Djarin and his apprentice Grogu are enlisted by the New Republic to rescue Rotta the Hutt (White) in exchange for information on a target.

-Favreau and Filoni had written a fourth season of The Mandalorian by February 2023, but production on the season was delayed by the 2023 Hollywood labor disputes.
+Favreau and Filoni wrote a fourth season of The Mandalorian by February 2023, but production was delayed by the 2023 Hollywood labor disputes.
 During this time, Lucasfilm re-evaluated their plans for the franchise and decided to prioritize a Mandalorian film over the fourth season.
-The Mandalorian and Grogu was announced in January 2024.
-Filming began in California by August 2024 and was completed by that December.
+The Mandalorian and Grogu was announced in January 2024 with Favreau directing and co-writing with Filoni and Kloor, and Pascal reprising his role from the series.
+Filming began in California by August 2024 and was completed by that December, with large segments of the it filmed in IMAX.
+Further casting was revealed around and after filming, including the return of various characters from The Mandalorian and other Star Wars media.
+The Mandalorian composer Ludwig Göransson returned to score the film.

-The Mandalorian and Grogu is scheduled to be released in the United States on May 22, 2026.
+Star Wars: The Mandalorian and Grogu premiered on May 14, 2026, at TCL Chinese Theatre in Los Angeles, and was released in the United States on May 22.
+It grossed $345.8 million worldwide, which did not meet Disney's expectations, becoming the lowest-grossing live-action Star Wars film.
+The film received mixed reviews, with critics praising the score, action sequences, and Pascal's performance while criticizing the plot, script, and visuals.